 The Convening Committee also prepared the agenda and priorities for the Twentieth Anniversary Implementation Meeting of the Declaration of Principles, held later in 2025 in Geneva.
 Discussions emphasized the continued relevance of international election observation in promoting transparency, public confidence, and democratic governance amid a rapidly changing global electoral landscape.

-Hosted under the framework of the Declaration of Principles for International Election Observation (DoP), the meeting gathered representatives of endorsing organizations, election experts, and international partners to review developments in the field of election observation and discuss collective responses to emerging challenges affecting democratic processes worldwide.
+In a similar way, in New York, from 11–14 November 2025, the Pro-Electoral Integrity project, also facilitated the participation of the delegation of the African Union Commission in the Implementation Meeting of the DoP.
+The meeting gathered representatives of endorsing organizations, election experts, and international partners to review developments in the field of election observation and discuss collective responses to emerging challenges affecting democratic processes worldwide.

 The discussions addressed key issues related to electoral integrity, including the increasing influence of artificial intelligence and digital technologies on electoral processes, the spread of disinformation and online manipulation, shrinking civic and political spaces, and security challenges faced by election observers in fragile contexts.
 Participants also exchanged experiences on strengthening observation methodologies, improving coordination among organizations, and enhancing the credibility and effectiveness of international election observation missions.